sethbr11/lcr-tools/README.md

 1. Download the Source Code:

    - Clone this repository: `git clone https://github.com/sethbr11/lcr-tools.git`
-   - Or, download the [ZIP file](https://github.com/sethbr11/lcr-tools/archive/refs/tags/v1.0.0-alpha.zip) from the repository and extract it.
+   - Or, download the ZIP file from the [latest release](https://github.com/sethbr11/lcr-tools/releases/latest) and extract it.

 2. Open Chrome Extensions Page: